-Ex-French President Questioned On Claims He Took Campaign Funds From Gadhafi
+French Ex-President Questioned On Claims He Took Campaign Funds From Gadhafi

 Former French President Nicolas Sarkozy is being detained for questioning as part of an investigation looking into allegations that he took millions of euros from Libya to fund his 2007 election campaign.